 Corregidore (March 29, 1943)

-Released on March 29, 1943: A Doctor and his Doctor wife are working in the Phillipines when the Japanese attack, and are fought by courageous American and Phillipine soldiers.
+Released on March 29, 1943: (running time 1 hour and 10 minutes) A Doctor and his Doctor wife are working in the Phillipines when the Japanese attack, and are fought by courageous American and Phillipine soldiers.

 Directed by William Nigh

 Written by Doris Malloy, Edgar G. Ulmer and George Wellington Pardy

 The Actors: Otto Kruger (Doctor Jan Stockman), Elissa Landi (Dr. Royce Lee-Stockman), Donald Woods (Dr. Michael), Frank Jenks (Sergeant Mahoney), Rick Vallin (Corporal Pinky Mason), Wanda McKay (nurse Jan 'Hey-Dutch' Van Dornen), Ian Keith (Captain Morris), Ted Hecht (platoon Lieutenant), Charles Jordan (Bronx), Frank Jaquet ( the Priest), I. Stanford Jolley (agitated soldier at barricade), John Grant (calm soldier at barricade), Ruby Dandridge (Hyacinth), Alfred Noyes (Hyacinth).

 Free Download of the old movie Coregidor

 Corregidor-1943-720p.mp4 (1.3gb - 986x720)